 Only certain metals can be used as coating material because any metal used must be tough, durable, low-reactive and capable of forming a nice cloud of ions.
 Three metals are commonly used for decorative coatings: titanium, zirconium, and chromium.
 These are used to simulate many other metals that are not suitable for PVD, or which, being reactive, do not make good finish materials.

 Different colors can be produced by varying mixture of reactive gases used during the deposition process, including brass and gold tones, nickel, chrome, and bronze tones, in a polished, satin or matte finish.

-Brass PVD finishes, for example, are not brass, but zirconium or titanium, used to simulate yellow metals such as brass, copper, and gold.
-Gold is another metal that can be used, but it's very expensive.
+Brass PVD finishes, for example, are not brass but another metal, usually zirconium or titanium, used to simulate yellow metals such as brass, copper, and gold.
+Gold is another metal that can be used but it's very expensive.
 The only company that we know that uses actual gold in its PVD gold finish is

 Chromium is used to imitate silvery metals.
 Combinations of metals and various mixes of nitrogen and reactive gases are used to achieve interesting finish effects such as the various bronzes, antique brasses, and nickels.
 Some manufacturers have managed to create metal finishes that do not exist in native metals, such as black.
 Chrome, however, is still chromium, although PVD chrome is much harder than electroplated chrome, and to be preferred.